alfallouji/LIVE-CODING/guestbook-cdk/README.md

-# Welcome to your CDK JavaScript project!
+# Guestbook CDK JavaScript project

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.